Lyapunov-like Conditions of Forward Invariance and Boundedness for a Class of Unstable Systems: Appendix. Star-shaped sets and envelopes

-From the definition of a star envelope of a set from below (the last expression in (\ref{defstarenvset})) we can produce the definition of a star envelope of a function.
-Let us start from 1D case (i.e. $V=\Real$).
-Let $S=[a,b]$, $x \in S$.
-For any $z\in S$ ($z \neq x$) we define
+Let us follow the definition of a star envelope of a set from below, (\ref{defstarenvset}), and produce the definition of a star envelope of a function ''from below".
+Consider the one-dimensional case: $V=\Real$.
+Let $S=[a,b]$, $x \in S$; for any $z\in S$ ($z \neq x$) we define